 After submitting the application and paying the consular fee, it is necessary to collect a new Pole’s Card at the consulate of the Republic of Poland.
 It is worth remembering that the whole process can take some time, so it is worth starting it well in advance of the card’s expiry date.

 What to do if the Card is lost or damaged?

 In the event of loss or destruction of the Pole’s card, its holder must report this fact as soon as possible to the competent voivodeship office or the relevant consulate and submit an application for its replacement.
 The consul or voivode who issued the Pole’s Card, at the holder’s request, issues a duplicate of the Pole’s Card.

 - completed application for the Pole’s Card,

-- an identity document with a photo and a copy,
+- identity document with a photo and a copy,

-- documents confirming the Polish nationality of the applicant or his / her ascendants (mother, father, grandmother, grandfather, great grandmother, great grandfather) and any documents confirming kinship with the persons whom the applicant refers to, together with copies, or a certificate from an authorized Polish or Polish community organization confirming the applicant’s active involvement in activities for the benefit of the Polish language and culture or the Polish national minority,
+- documents confirming the Polish nationality of the applicant or his ascendants and any documents confirming kinship with the persons referred to by the applicant, together with copies, or a certificate of an authorized Polish or Polish diaspora organization confirming the applicant’s active involvement in activities for the benefit of the Polish language and culture or the Polish national minority,

-Parents applying for the Pole’s Card to minors submit:
+Parents applying for the Pole’s Card for minors submit: